nair0lf32/ctf-scripts/README.md

 - scripts are named after the challenge I am solving
 - scripts are placed in subfolders corresponding to the challenge platform
 - if the script requires multiple files to work (crypto challs much) I add all that in a subfolder

+## DISCLAIMER

+HUGE SPOILER ALERT!
+If you are playing the same CTFs or solving the same challenges you should make sure to solve them yourself (or at least try a lot) before looking at the scripts.
+I put these here mostly for myself (re-usability) and for educational purposes (others can compare their solutions to mine and vice versa).
+DO NOT RUIN THE FUN OR THE LEARNING EXPERIENCE!